 He started on a tour of country fairs and village greens in Scotland and northern England, marketing himself as the Irish Giant.
 The tour was a runaway success and he made his way south to London, arriving on 11th April 1782.

 He initially established his quarters in Vauxhall Gardens, a ‘large, elegant room’ in ‘the cane shop, next door to late Cox’s Museum, Spring Gardens’.
 Shortly after his 22nd birthday, he moved to ‘an elegant apartment at Mr. Mittenius’, confectioner, Charing Cross,’ where he charged people an admittance fee of 2 shillings and sixpence to see him.

 He clearly knew his target audience.
 ‘To prevent an improper mixture of company’, counselled the advertisements, admission would be two shillings ‘from eleven in the forenoon to four’ and one shilling ‘from four to seven at night’.

 London quickly fell for the charms of a man who, aged just 21 years, was now hailed as the tallest man in the world.
-His height was variously billed at between 8 ft 2 and 8 ft 4; is the skeletal evidence downsizes him to 7 ft 7.
+His height was variously billed at between 8 ft 2 and 8 ft 4; the skeletal evidence downsizes him to 7 ft 7 (2.31 m).